 Show All Answers

 The lake weeds multiply when they break up, float around, and then establish new colonies.
 A new plant can start from a tiny piece of an existing one.

 The harvester operators follow a set schedule based on the historical prevalence and location of weeds.
 Although they typically adhere to a regular “route”, picking up where they left off the day before, this route may vary depending on operator discretion.
 They also focus on floating weed masses and known areas with high weed populations.

-The lake weeds are deposited, screened of debris, turned regularly for several months, and mixed with other soil to create good compost material.
+About the Compost: the lake weeds are deposited, screened of debris, turned regularly for several months, and mixed with other soil to create good compost material.
 The process takes place for approximately one year.
 The larger clumps are screened out and the remaining compost is made available to residents.

 Picking Up Compost: Residents must bring their own shovels and bins: these are not provided at the depot.
 Staff are not available to help load material.
 Please take only what you need - you cannot take a full truckload.